Where to find the right breeder?

 This is really important.
 Some breeders will put endorsements and conditions in the contract.

-The endorsements may prevent you from breeding your puppy.
+The endorsements may prevent you from breeding your puppy, these can be lifted but only on agreement with your pups breeder.

 A good breeder will be happy to take the puppy back no matter what the circumstances are and to find them another suitable home.